inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 I am speculating here, but I'd say 2 things are happening:
 1. anchoring narrows your view, if you stay in one place, you can only see what is visible from that one spot
-2. you never did a deep dive into the problem, you never tried to truly understood how deep it actually goes
+2. you never did a deep dive into the problem, you never tried to truly understand how deep it actually goes

 Either way, **the end-result is that you don't truly understand the expanse of the problem and thus have no reason to mistrust your simple solution**.
 From where you stand the problem looks simple, so you assume the solution is simple too.